tapestry-tool/tapestry-wp/README.md

 - Setup your local dev environment.
 You have 2 options for your local development:
   1. *Using LAMP/MAMP/WAMP:* Follow the detailed instruction for [Mac, Windows](https://github.com/wynnset/tapestry-wp/wiki/Getting-Started-(Mac-&-Windows)), or [Linux](https://github.com/wynnset/tapestry-wp/wiki/Getting-Started-on-Arch-Linux).
   2. *Using Docker:* Follow the detailed [Docker Installation & Usage](https://github.com/wynnset/tapestry-wp/wiki/Docker-Installation-&-Usage) wiki page.
+- Duplicate the .env.example file in the root directory and name it .env
 - Follow the steps below under "Getting external links to work"
 - Follow the steps below under "Getting video uploads to work"
 - Make sure `$TAPESTRY_USE_DEV_MODE` is set to `TRUE` in `tapestry.php`